rancher/rancher-docs/versioned_docs/version-2.12/getting-started/installation-and-upgrade/other-installation-methods/rancher-on-a-single-node-with-docker/upgrade-docker-installed-rancher.md

 - NodeTemplates (`nodetemplates.management.cattle.io`)
 - ClusterTemplates (`clustertemplates.management.cattle.io`)

 This is particularly relevant for single-node Docker installations, where Rancher is not running during the upgrade.
-In such cases, controllers are not available to clean up deprecated resources automatically, and the upgrade process will fail early with an error listing the blocking resources.
+In such cases, controllers are not available to automatically clean up deprecated resources, and the upgrade process will fail early with an error listing the blocking resources.

 ### 1. Pre-Upgrade (Recommended)